- Identify a "myth" as a story created to explain scientific phenomena

-- I like to use Why Mosquitoes Buzz in People's Ears to introduce the concept of a myth.
-You may choose your own example from your library.
+- A picture-book version of a myth (I like to use Why Mosquitoes Buzz in People's Ears to introduce the concept of a myth)

-- Copy the Word Questioning Worksheet (PDF) for each student.
+- Make copies of the Word Questioning Worksheet printable for each student.

-- Clear an area on your chalkboard or use chart paper for a brainstorming session of different myth stories.
+- Clear an area on your whiteboard or prepare a sheet of chart paper for a brainstorming session of different myth stories.

 Step 1: Introduce this lesson with a read aloud of Verna Aardema's Why Mosquitoes Buzz in People's Ears.
 This is a familiar African tale that brings a multicultural perspective to the study of mythology.